apache/doris-website/versioned_docs/version-2.1/admin-manual/data-admin/ccr/performance.md

 ### Test Steps

 1. Create the library and table information for TPC-H 1T in the upstream cluster.
-2. Create a synchronization task for the TPC-H 1T database.
+2. Create a synchronization job for the TPC-H 1T database.
 3. Wait for the TPC-H 1T data import to complete and record the completion time.
 4. Wait for the downstream data synchronization to complete and record the completion time.